Dumbuya1475/EdTech-Speech_recognisation/README.md

 - lists: Custom module containing predefined lists of inputs and output.
 - teach_function: Custom module for educational information and voice recognition.
 - updates: Custom module for handling updates and user credentials.
-- detect_user_mood: Custom module for detecting the user's mood based on their input.
+- detect_user_mood: Custom module for detecting the users mood based on their input.

 ## Features